 What about 00 Flour?
 What is it?

+This article focuses mainly on flour milled in the United States.
 Type 00 flour is a special Italian-style flour.
 It is well-known for being used to make traditional Neapolitan-style pizza.
-It gives a light/tender/crispy/chewy/thin crust all at the same time.
+It gives a light, tender, crispy, chewy, thin crust all at the same time.
 In Italy, flour is categorized by how finely ground it is, not protein content.
 Type 00 flour is their most finely ground flour, with almost all of the bran and germ sifted out.
 The type 00 flour used for pizza and often has an 11-12% protein content.
 It has the most stretch and extensibility after mixing, making it perfect for pizza dough.

 What other whole grain flours can I use?